syagawa/cameyamasan/README.md

     set M5Stack-Timer-Cam
 3. Open this repository in VSCode.
 4. Open ar diretory by PlatformIO extension.
-5. Connect Timer Camera X to PC.
+5. Connect Timer Camera X to PC by USB.
 6. Compile to Timer Camera X.